Connect with others who understand.

 Members of MyEpilepsyTeam share tips and ideas to watch out for with new meds.
 “I don’t know the meds your child takes, but some have side effects that cause incontinence [loss of bladder or bowel control],” one member said.
 “Read more about the side effects.”

-As teens get older and transition to adulthood, they should learn that seizure medication can affect certain types of contraceptives (birth control) and may be dangerous during pregnancy.
-Some medications may also cause weight gain, and your doctor should discuss the importance of a healthy diet with you and your child.
+As teens get older and transition to adulthood, they should learn that some seizure medications can affect certain types of contraceptives (birth control) and may be dangerous during pregnancy.
+The medications most likely to lead to a drug interaction with birth control and pregnancy are:

 Honesty is the best policy when explaining side effects and other aspects of epilepsy to your child.
 By allowing them to ask questions and answering them truthfully, you can build a relationship of trust.
 When children grow into teenagers, they should be encouraged to communicate with their doctors to take a more active role in their treatment decisions.